vmelnik-ukraine/DoctrineEncryptBundle/Resources/doc/example_of_usage.md

 </div>
 ```

-When we follow link /show-user/1 we will see that user's information is decoded and
+When we follow link /show-user/{x}, where x - id of our user in DB, we will see that
-in the same time information in database will be encoded.
-In database we'll have
+user's information is decoded and in the same time information in database will
-something like this:
+be encoded.
+In database we'll have something like this:

 ```
 id                  | 1